 Is Mexico City safe?
 Final thoughts

-Is Mexico City safe to travel to?
-Yes, provided that you take precautions and make your safety your priority.
+Mexico City can be a safe place to travel provided that you take precautions and make your safety your priority.

 Mexico, in general is safe for assertive travelers.
 Don’t listen to the opinions of people who have never traveled to a destination themselves.
 You don’t need to hear their ignorant stereotypes or sweeping generalizations about somewhere they haven’t even visited.